 Data is the life’s blood of your business.
 Without it, whether it’s destroyed in a natural disaster or stolen during a hacking attack, you face certain demise.
 Therefore, you need a way to restore it.

 The best way to make sure data restoration happens is with a data backup solution.
-Symmetric Engineering Group can equip your business with a strategy that promotes redundancy.
+Symmetric IT Group can equip your business with a strategy that promotes redundancy.
 We do this by helping you implement a strategy that involves data backups being stored both locally and off-site, giving you more options and more copies of your data in the event anything goes wrong.
 BDR initially backs up the entire network, and it takes incremental backups following this throughout the workday, minimizing downtime in the long run and keeping data loss at an all-time low.

 The best data recovery strategy is one that never has to be used, but it still presents value as a contingency plan in the event that something does go wrong.
 The best way to pull this off is by having a dedicated recovery platform in place that takes advantage of these two factors: